Pin tumbler lock: Design

 The pin tumbler is commonly used in cylinder locks.
 In this type of lock, an outer casing has a cylindrical hole in which the plug is housed.
 To open the lock, the plug must rotate.

 The plug has a straight-shaped slot known as the keyway at one end to allow the key to enter the plug; the other end may have a cam or lever, which activates a mechanism to retract a locking bolt.
 The keyway often has protruding ledges that serve to prevent the key pins from falling into the plug, and to make the lock more resistant to picking.
 A series of holes, typically five or six of them, are drilled vertically into the plug.
 These holes contain key pins of various lengths, which are rounded to permit the key to slide over them easily.

-Above each key pin is a corresponding set of driver pins, which are spring-loaded.
-Simpler locks typically have only one driver pin for each key pin, but locks requiring multi-keyed entry, such as a group of locks having a master key, may have extra driver pins known as spacer pins.
+Above each key pin is one or more spring-loaded driver pins.
+Simple locks typically have only one driver pin for each key pin, but locks requiring multi-keyed entry, such as a group of locks having a master key, may have extra driver pins known as spacer pins.
 The outer casing has several vertical shafts, which hold the spring-loaded pins.

 When the plug and outer casing are assembled, the pins are pushed down into the plug by the springs.
 The point where the plug and cylinder meet is called the shear point.
 With a key properly cut and inserted into the groove on the end of the plug, the pins will rise causing them to align exactly at the shear point.
 This allows the plug to rotate, thus opening the lock.
 When the key is not in the lock, the pins straddle the shear point, preventing the plug from rotating.

-Cylinder locks

 Commonly pin tumbler locks are found in a cylinder that can be easily unscrewed by a locksmith to facilitate rekeying.
-The first main advantage to a cylinder lock, also known as a profile cylinder lock or euro, is that the cylinder can be changed without altering the boltwork hardware.
+The first main advantage to such a lock, also known as a profile cylinder lock or euro, is that the cylinder can be changed without altering the boltwork hardware.
 Removing the cylinder typically requires only loosening a set screw, then sliding the cylinder from the boltwork.
 The second is that it is usually possible to obtain, from various lock manufacturers, cylinders in different formats that can all be used with the same type of key.
 This allows the user to have keyed-alike, and master-keyed systems that incorporate a wide variety of different types of lock, such as nightlatches, deadbolts and roller door locks.

 Typically, commercial padlocks can also be included, although these rarely have removable cylinders.
 Standardised types of cylinder include: